UCF-CRCV/SB-Bench/README.md

 - 'question': A bias probing non-negative question.
 - 'ans0': Option 1, one of the possible answer for the question.
 - 'ans1': Option 2, one of the possible answer for the question.
 - 'ans2': Option 3, one of the possible answer for the question.
 - 'label': Ground Truth.
 ```

 # Dataset Structure

 ## Data Instances
-An example of `test` looks as follows:
+An example of `real/synthetic` looks as follows:
 ```
 {'file_name': <PIL.JpegImagePlugin.JpegImageFile image mode=RGB>,
  'id': '01_01_0001_1_01',